shaunhyp57/everglades/docs/README.rst

 The primary goals as the Robot Behavior Analytics team:

-- Characterize Everglades match output to determine behaviors that most often lead to wins
+- Characterize EVERGLADES match output to determine behaviors that most often lead to wins
 - Create AI scripts of targeted behaviors to test hypothesis from characterization activity
-- Develop a real-time analytics engine that runs simultaneously with Everglades match playback
+- Develop a real-time analytics engine that runs simultaneously with EVERGLADES match playback

 TYPICAL INSTALLATION
 --------------------